This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SousVidePerfection #CollectiveBias

 Sous-vide rump roast or chuck roast

-When the water reaches the right temperature, submerge the vacuum packed rump roast (or chuck roast) in the water.
-Note the time, and allow the rump roast to cook for at least 24 hours (upto 36 hours).
+- When the water reaches the right temperature, submerge the vacuum packed rump roast (or chuck roast) in the water.
+Note the time, and allow the rump roast to cook for at least 18 hours (but can be kept upto 36 hours).